 The City Council of the City of San Diego shall appoint fifty percent (50%) plus one (1) of the authorized number of directors, and the balance shall be appointed by Horton Plaza LLC, as successor in the interest to Ernest W. Hahn, Inc. At the discretion of the Board, the Board may from time to time appoint honorary or advisory members who shall be non-voting members of the Board.

-The number of directors shall be not less than five (5) nor more than thirty-five (35), the exact number to be fixed at nine (9) until changed by resolution of the Board.
+The number of directors shall be not less than five (5) nor more than thirty-five (35), the exact number to be fixed at seven (7) until changed by resolution of the Board.
 At all times the authorized number of directors shall be an odd number.
 In no event shall the term of a director be shortened by a reduction in the size of the Board.

-Directors shall be appointed for a term of three (3) or four (4) years, as follows:
+Directors shall be appointed for a term of three (3) years, as follows:

 - Horton Plaza LLC Directors: All Directors appointed by Horton Plaza LLC shall serve a term of three (3) years.